East Coast

 Jordan Pond

-Acadia National Park is busy during the summer months so parking can be a problem.
+Acadia National Park is busy during the summer months, so parking can be a problem at its popular sites.
 Thanks to L.L.
-Bean, Acadia provides the free Island Explorer Shuttle Buses from Bar Harbor to the park and buses within the park.
+Bean, Acadia provides the free Island Explorer Shuttle Buses from Bar Harbor to the park and stops within the park.
+It is even open to leashed and well-behaved dogs.

-As a Mom, pack up and prepare.
+Be sure to pack a bag and be prepared for the day.
 You will be away from your car the majority of the day.
-I packed up the essentials in the my backpack.
+I packed the essentials in my backpack.

 • Sunscreen